 With Smith as coach and Maxner as GM in 1990-1991, the Spitfires put together a 33-29-4 regular season record and upset the favoured Knights in seven games in a thrilling, opening round playoff series.

 Firing Smith was seen by some — including me — as a big mistake on Maxner’s part.
-And while Maxner has remained a friend of mine, I never liked the way he treated Smith and simply put, had no reason to fire him.
+And while the late Maxner remained a friend of mine, I never liked the way he treated Smith and simply put, had no reason to fire him.

 As for Smith, I always really liked ‘Motor City Smitty’ as a player, a coach and a good guy.
-And having just turned 62 years of age, he is still in the game in a management scouting capacity with the NHL’s Colorado Avalanche.
+Now 65 years old, Motor City Smitty is still in the game in a management scouting capacity with the NHL’s Colorado Avalanche.

-A mere 5-foot-8, 160 pounds, the Kenora, Ontario native remains one of the more fearless performers I have seen in my 45 years of covering the OHL.
+BRIAN GUSTAFSON.
+A mere 5-foot-8, 160 pounds, the Kenora, Ontario native remains one of the more fearless performers I have seen in my 48 years of covering the OHL.

 Nicknamed the ‘mini goon’ by his Windsor coach-general manager Wayne Maxner, Gustafson — aka Gussie — originally made it to the OHL with the Soo Greyhounds in 1976-1977 as an 18-year old, free agent rookie forward.